 How do you define the right mix for your organization?

 If there’s one thing the economic downturn has taught us – as individuals or as nonprofit organizations – it’s that diversification is key.
+Diversify your fundraising to meet your #funding goals consistently.
 Philanthropic and corporate funding sway alongside the economy.
-In a booming economy, they have more money to give (and in the case of foundations, they have more money that they have to give).
+In a booming economy, they have more money to give (and in the case of foundations, they have more money than they have to give).

 A good starting point is to look at where charitable contributions come from.
 According to Giving USA 2011 by the Giving USA Foundation, charitable funding in 2010 (the most recent year available) broke down as follows: